 “Enjoy your present situation.
 (Don’t wish time away.)“

-This is great advice and equally true for a head coach.
+The advice is also equally true for a head coach.

-I get caught in what’s difficult about being in charge and I forget what’s great about being in charge.
-If I change my lens things improve and often very quickly.
+I sometimes got caught wallowing in what was difficult about being in charge and forgot what’s great about being in charge.
+When I remembered and changed my lens things improved and often very quickly.

-I may not be able to provide playing time for each person, but I can teach each person and hold all accountable and do each of things in the long run that are good for a person or a team.
+We may not be able to provide playing time for each person, but we can teach each person well and hold each accountable.
+Do each of things in the long run that are good for a person or a team.